yinacobian/ViromicsWorkshop/README.md

 6) Commit to finish the analysis of your dataset

-## 1. What to do with my data right after it's sequenced?
+## 1. What to do with my data after it's sequenced?

 1.1 Download

 1.2 Naming

-1.3 Quality filtering
+1.3 Quality filtering using prinseq++

 ## 2. Bacteria Genome Assembly